maxg56/matcha/README.md

 - Go 1.21+ (for local development)
 - Python 3.11+ (for local development)
 - Node.js 18+ (for local development)
+- pnpm (for frontend package management)
+- pre-commit (for code quality hooks)

 ## Quick Start